6 Tips To Increase Order Volume On Your Restaurant Website

 Enabling this feature can help reduce friction and increase conversions.
 To learn how to set this up, read our article, Order with Google for Restaurants: How to Get Started.

 It’s more cost-effective to retain an existing customer than acquire a new one.
-Email marketing helps bring past customers back by offering incentives and keeping your restaurant top of mind.
+Email marketing is a powerful tool for engaging existing customers and encouraging repeat orders by offering incentives and keeping your restaurant top of mind.

 Automated email marketing tools make this even easier by sending targeted promotions and reminders without requiring constant manual effort.